bakpakin/Fennel/tutorial.md

 Modules in Lua are simply tables which contain functions and other values.
 The last value in a Fennel file will be used as the value of the module.
-This is typically a table containing functions, though it can be any value, like a function.
+(Technically this can be any value, not just a table.)

 By default, modules are looked up by looking thru all the directories on `package.path`.
 To require a module that's in a subdirectory, take the file